-- 1. SH and DH layers are formed by very different processes-by the deposition of hoar onto the snow surface versus by - 5 kinetic growth of crystals within the snowpack.
+SH and DH layers are formed by very different processes - by the deposition of hoar onto the snow surface versus by kinetic growth of crystals within the snowpack.
 Consequently, Lehning et al. (2001) evaluated the similarity of the two grain types as completely dissimilar.
 However, both SH and DH represent hazardous weak layers and are of comparable importance in avalanche hazard assessments (Schweizer and Jamieson, 2001).
 Furthermore, practical experience with the current version of SNOWPACK shows that SH layers are often converted to DH layers once buried.
-To account for both of these aspects, we raised their similarity from 0 to 0.9 for both tasks (Table 1A, B).
+To account for both of these aspects, we raised their similarity from 0 to 0.9 for both tasks (Table 1a, b).

 Following the same line of logic, we also raised the similarity between SH and FC, another common weak layer grain type.
-However, to acknowledge the enhanced seriousness of buried SH layers while simultaneously facilitate the weak layer matching, the similarity between SH and FC is higher when aligning snow profiles (Table 1A) than when assessing their similarities (Table 1B)
+However, to acknowledge the enhanced seriousness of buried SH layers while simultaneously facilitating the weak layer matching, the similarity between SH and FC is higher when aligning snow profiles (Table 1a) than when assessing their similarities (Table 1b)

 - 2. Since human profiles sometimes lack grain type information for certain layers, an automated alignment algorithm needs to be able to cope with missing data in a meaningful way.
 Since it is more common for bulk layers to have missing grain type information, it is more desirable to match unknown grain types to bulk layers than weak layers.
-We therefore expanded the similarity matrix of Lehning et al. (2001) with an additional column for unknown grain types and filled it with values that are centered around indifference (i.e., 0.5) (Table 1B), but with slight preference towards bulk layers (Table 1A). - 3.
-While we acknowledge the physical similarity between DH, FC, and FCxr, we want to emphasize their slightly different implications for the hazard conditions.
-We therefore classified DH layers-often representing buried SH layers, or layers with large FC grains in simulated profiles-as first order weak layers, whereas FC and FCxr were classified as second and third order weak layers, respectively.
-This hierarchy is implemented in Table 1B: similarities DH-FC and DH-FCxr are equal to and slightly lower than 0.5, respectively, and thus represent indifference or a slight mis-match; the similarity FC-FCxr is slightly greater than 0.5 and thus represents a weak match.
-These modifications lead to a pronounced distinction between the weak layer grains SH and DH from the less distinct weak layer grains FC and FCxr.
+We therefore expanded the similarity matrix of Lehning et al. (2001) with an additional column for unknown grain types and filled it with values that are centered around indifference (i.e., 0.5) (Table 1b) but with a slight preference towards bulk layers (Table 1a). - 3.
+While we acknowledge the physical similarity between DH, FC, and FCxr, we want to emphasize their slightly different implications for hazard conditions.
+We therefore classified DH layers often representing buried SH layers or layers with large FC grains in simulated profiles as first-order weak layers, whereas FC and FCxr were classified as second- and third-order weak layers, respectively.
+This hierarchy is implemented in Table 1b: similarities DH-FC and DH-FCxr are equal to and slightly lower than 0.5, respectively, and thus represent indifference or a slight mismatch; the similarity FC-FCxr is slightly greater than 0.5 and thus represents a weak match.
+These modifications lead to a pronounced distinction of the weak layer grains SH and DH from the less distinct weak layer grains FC and FCxr.

-20 2.1.2 Distance function for layer hardness
+2.1.2 Distance function for layer hardness

 The second important layer characteristic to consider is hardness, which characterizes the resistance of snow to penetration.
 In operational field observations the layer hardness is expressed on an ordinal hand hardness scale (Fierz et al., 2009).
 Hardness observations are taken by gently pushing different objects into snow layers from a snow pit wall.
-The hardness of a layer is expressed by the largest object that can be pushed into the snow layer with a consistent force of approx. 10-15 N. The ordinal hardness for a layer is consistent force of approx. 10-15 N. The ordinal hardness for a layer is form a snow pit wall.
+The hardness of a layer is expressed by the largest object that can